jessecascio/vms/README.md

 ###Installation

-To install on Virtual Box and Vagrant on Red Hat:
+To install Virtual Box and Vagrant on Red Hat:

 http://jessesnet.com/development-notes/2014/vagrant-virtual-machine-cluster/